Memory Model

 Cooperative Matrix Memory Access

-For each dynamic instance of a cooperative matrix load or store instruction
+For each dynamic instance of a cooperative matrix load instruction

-matrix’s scope performs a non-atomic load or store (respectively) to each
+matrix’s scope performs a non-atomic store to that memory location.